Click on any picture to see a larger version

 Sebastian Vizcaíno returned to San Salvador Island in 1602, having been hired by the Spanish king to map the coast of Spain’s new California territory.
 Vizcaíno had orders not to change the names of places Cabrillo had found.
 But he defiantly renamed every one of them, most often for the Catholic saint whose feast day it was when he arrived.
 Vizcaíno reached the island on 24 November, the feast day of Saint Catherine of Alexandria.
 It thus became Santa Catalina Island forevermore.
 But everyone now just calls it Catalina.

 The Catalina Island Conservancy, a private nonprofit organization, owns 88% of the island.
-They keep it undeveloped for the enjoyment of hikers, campers, boaters, and ecologists, as well as the native flora and fauna.
+They keep it undeveloped for the enjoyment of hikers, campers, boaters, ecologists, and the native flora and fauna.

 Etta Whitney, Shatto’s sister-in-law, found the name Avalon in Alfred, Lord Tennyson’s Idylls of the King, a then-popular allegorical retelling of the legends of King Arthur.
 Avalon was the magical island where the sword Excalibur was forged.
 Arthur later returned there to recover from injuries after a battle with his traitorous son Mordred.
 The name likely derives from the Welsh affalon, meaning “place of apples.”